jdlorimer/incremental-reading/README.md

 ## Compatibility

-Version 3 of this add-on is incompatible with previous versions in two respects.

-First, settings are stored in a completely different manner, so any previous settings will be ignored.
-Second, changes have been made to the card template, and the note type has been renamed.
+In general, the settings stored in `_ir.json` will be preserved when upgrading to newer versions of the add-on.
+The main exception to this rule is that v3 and v4 of the add-on are not backwards-compatible with v2.
+The newer versions store settings in a very different manner; as such, any v2 settings will be ignored.

-If you already have incremental reading notes from a previous version, you will need to select them in the card browser and choose Edit -> Change Note Type, and convert them to IR3 notes.
+Additionally, changes were made to the v2 card template, so if you have incremental reading notes from v2, you will need to select them in the card browser and choose Edit → Change Note Type, to convert them to IR3 notes.

-If you have the following files in your media directory, you can safely delete them:

-* `_IncrementalReadingExtension.dat`
-* `_ViewSizeAdjustAddon.dat`

-There should be no compatibility problems when upgrading from an older v3 to a newer one.
-The add-on will make any necessary changes automatically.

 ## Support